Shravani804/FireAlertX/README.md

 # FireAlertX
-It is a fire detection system developed using python and its libraries.
+It is a basic fire detection system developed using python and its libraries.